benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # v.net.models
-Node-based network model generator for GRASS GIS 7.x (can also from within the QGIS Processing plug-in: see instructions below).
+Node-based network model generator for GRASS GIS 7.x (can also be used via the QGIS Processing plug-in: see instructions below).

-This program takes a vector points layer as input, produces a new vector lines layer that represents the links of the reconstructed network.
+This program takes a vector points layer as input and produces a new vector lines layer that represents the links of the reconstructed network.
-Several connectivity models have been implemented to drive the reconstructions.
+Several connectivity models have been implemented.

 # Included files